sokolov-group/prism/README.md

 The memory and disk usage of NEVPT and MR-ADC calculations can be greatly reduced by approximating the two-electron integrals with density fitting (DF).
 An example of using density fitting can be found [here](examples/nevpt/03-nevpt2-density-fitting.py) and [here](examples/mr_adc/05-density_fitting.py).
 DF is not used by default but can be invoked using the ```density_fit()``` function call.
-One can overwrite the default auxiliary basis with a specified one (for example, ```density_fit('cc-pvdz-ri')```.
+One can overwrite the default auxiliary basis with a specified one (for example, ```density_fit('cc-pvdz-ri')```).
 More details about setting up calculations with density fitting can be found on the [Pyscf website](https://pyscf.org/user/df.html).
 Please note that DF is an approximation, which accuracy depends on the quality of the auxiliary basis set.
 Provided that a good auxiliary basis set is used, the DF errors are usually less than 0.01 eV in excitation energy.
 We recommend to use the RI- (or RIFIT-) auxiliary basis sets to approximate the integrals in the NEVPT and MR-ADC calculations.
 The reference CASSCF calculations can be run either using the exact or density-fitted two-electron integrals approximated using the JKFIT-type auxiliary basis sets.
-Note that DF can significantly speed up the CASSCF calculation since the cost of integral transformation at every CASSCF iteration is reduced.
+Note that DF can significantly speed up the CASSCF calculation since the cost of integral transformation at every iteration is reduced.

-# Short list of features:
+# Short summary of features:

 ## NEVPT2
 - Full internal contraction (equivalent to partially contracted NEVPT2)